othnielObasi/fraudsense/README.md

 # FraudSenseXAI

 ## Overview
-**FraudSenseXAI** is an innovative Machine Learning (ML) and Explainable Artificial Intelligence (XAI) application, developed as a part of an MSc final project.
+**FraudSenseXAI** is an innovative Machine Learning (ML) and Explainable Artificial Intelligence (XAI) application, developed as a part of a research project.
 This application is dedicated to detecting and analyzing fraudulent activities, with a strong emphasis on the interpretability and transparency of its AI models.

 ## Key Features
 - **Robust Fraud Detection:** Utilizes advanced ML techniques to identify fraudulent transactions accurately.